jacksleight/statamic-memberbox/README.md

 	* Change password
 * Tags for fetching member data and lists of members
 * Fully-functional starter templates for all account and directory pages, implementing the included tags plus all the [built-in user form tags](https://statamic.dev/reference/tags) (register, login, forgot password and reset password)
-* Optional routes for account login and management pages
+* Optional routes for the account login and management pages
-* Optional routes for user directory pages
+* Optional routes for the user directory pages
 * A set of page URL tags

 ## Documentation